Vinnaithaandi Varuvaayaa: Casting

 For the role of a mentor to Karthik's character, Menon first approached Vivek, but he turned down the opportunity.
 Later, one of the film's producers, Ganesh, was cast in the role, in what later became his breakthrough film as an actor.
 Chennai-based model Janani Iyer was recruited to portray the role of an assistant director who falls in love with Karthik, but the role was later reshot with Samantha, who worked as the lead actress of the film's Telugu version.
 Janani Iyer was subsequently seen in the background of several scenes where Karthik is shown to be a part of a film production team.
 Ashwin Kakumanu also auditioned for the role of Jessy's brother in the film and was selected, but eventually did not feature after having a clash of dates.
+Singer Chinmayi dubbed for the lead actresses - Trisha and Samantha in the Tamil and Telugu, respectively.

 Filming

 Scenes were shot in the lakes of Alappuzha during April 2009 for a month, with the houseboats doubling up as caravans.

 In May, the team moved to Malta to film the song sequences for "Hosanna" and "Omana Penne", choreographed by Flexy Stu.
 For the particular song sequences in the film, Menon wanted "churches, water and caves" and convinced the producers to finance a trip to Malta, and in the process, the team became the first South Indian film to shoot in the country.
 Scenes were shot in places including Valletta, Mdina, Gozo and Comino, as well as in lanes, alleys, eight churches and during the time of a village feast.
 The makers brought along a crew of twenty-six people to Malta, with ten local workers also helping on the production.
 The shoot lasted ten days and cost approximately €90,000.

 In October 2009, the team flew to the United States to complete the final filming schedule.
 Scenes were shot throughout locations in Manhattan and New Jersey, with particular shots filmed at Brooklyn Bridge, Central Park and Times Square.
+But 70% of filming took place in Chennai and Hyderabad as well.

 Soundtrack

 The soundtrack was composed by A. R. Rahman.
 Vinnaithaandi Varuvaayaa marked the beginning of a collaboration between Rahman, Silambarasan and Gautham Vasudev Menon.

 The world premiere was held at BAFTA in London on 25 December 2009 and later it was relaunched in Chennai on 6 January 2010.
 The album consists of seven tracks.
 The audio received good pre-release response and was marked as No. 1 in Asia, in advance bookings.
-The album was ranked among the best musicals of 2010.
 It retained the same tunes for the Telugu version of the film, Ye Maaya Chesave and the Hindi remake, Ekk Deewana Tha.